azl6/k8s-cluster-creation/README.md

 If you don't have that, I suggest creating an aws_key_pair resource in Terraform and link it with your EC2 instance resources, or manually create a SSH key in AWS

+Also, the project also assumes that you have your AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEYS env variables setted up.
+The easiest way to do so is to use the `export` command, however, if you prefer, you can also use `aws configure`

 Have fun!
 That was a pretty fun project to do.